Modern architecture of Kaunas: Cultural buildings

 As the new Lithuanian capital, Kaunas also required a museum to reflect the nation's history and to collect and exhibit its most significant works of art and culture.
 The idea of a national museum in Lithuania had been promoted since the very beginning of independence.
-In 1921 a plot was allocated between Donelaičio and Putvinskio streets, where Unity Square (Vienybės aikštė) was later formed, becoming one of the main axes of Kaunas's new center.
-In 1929 a competition was announced for the design of the museum, with architects Vladimir Dubeneckis, Karolis Reisonas, and Kazimieras Kriščiukaitis involved in the project.
+In 1921, a plot was allocated between Donelaičio and Putvinskio streets, where Unity Square (Vienybės aikštė) was later formed, becoming one of the main axes of Kaunas's new center.
+In 1929, a competition was announced for the design of the museum, with architects Vladimir Dubeneckis, Karolis Reisonas, and Kazimieras Kriščiukaitis involved in the project.
 The museum complex was completed in 1936 and included the Vytautas the Great War Museum and the M. K. Čiurlionis National Museum of Art.

 Cinema also became a popular form of entertainment, and the number of movie theaters (kinematografai) grew steadily.
 By 1940 there were 17 operating in the city.
-The earliest theaters were located in converted older buildings, such as the Pallas cinema, which opened in 1919 at the corner of Laisvės Avenue and Maironio Street (today Laisvės al. 82).
+The earliest theaters were located in converted older buildings, such as the Pallas cinema, which opened in 1919 at the corner of Laisvės Avenue and Maironio Street (today Laisvės Av.
+82).
 Later, purpose-built cinemas were constructed.
 The oldest of these was the Odeon (1925), now home to the Kaunas Puppet Theatre.
 Other surviving examples of modernist cinemas include Daina (1936), Aušra (1939), Pasaka (1940), Romuva (1940), and others.